StephanieLarocque/ift6266_project/README.md

 - Try different hyperparameters to understand their effect on the global performance
 - Retry GAN (not W-GAN) but with tanh output nonlinearity for the generator
 - Try this set up with/without captions (bag-of-words embedding) to see its effect
+- If time permits it, compare those results with only GAN and/or only W-GAN loss (instead of joint loss) for the generator
+- Caption stuff : try using an LSTM/GRU layer instead of bag-of-words embedding (work in progress...)